 Although still mostly road-tripping, in May 2018 I day-tripped up to Deception Pass to visit sea-caves north of Bowman Bay and a few days later enjoyed an easy day in the Iris marsh off Sammamish River.

-Back on the water, I headed for Deception Pass State Park and ended up paddling Pass Lake.
+Back on the water (life intervened), I headed for Deception Pass and ended up paddling Pass Lake.
 Two days later I made it to Bowman Bay and a bit more adventure than I was counting on.
 A week after that I bucked the current to Goat Island but rode it back to La Conner.

-At long last (life intervened) I was out paddling again, this time social distancing on Lake Union.
+At long last I was out paddling again, this time social distancing on Lake Union.

 June busted out with a fifth jaunt to Squak Slough, shortly followed by both a walk and a paddle to the rock garden north of Meadow Point.
 A week and a half later I paddled Salmon Bay, twice.
 Four days after that I played in the sand off Golden Gardens, and two days later hiked down to the Magnolia Flats.

 July saw a jaunt from the Eddie Vine boat ramps north to Blue Ridge (not a ridge atall).
 A week later I revisited Squak Slough, with a look north to the Kenmore Air Harbor, and two weeks after that paddled Salmon Bay again, this time poking around Fishermen's Terminal.